Obtaining Pseudo-inverse Solutions With MINRES: Abstract

 \section{Abstract}

-{The celebrated minimum residual method (MINRES), proposed in the seminal paper of Paige and Saunders \cite{paige1975solution}, has seen great success and wide-spread use in solving linear least-squared problems involving Hermitian matrices, with further extensions to complex symmetric settings.
-Unless the system is consistent whereby the right-hand side vector lies in the range of the matrix, MINRES is not guaranteed to obtain the pseudo-inverse solution.
-Variants of MINRES, such as MINRES-QLP \cite{choi2011minres}, which can achieve such minimum norm solutions, are known to be both computationally expensive and challenging to implement.
-We propose a novel and remarkably simple lifting strategy that seamlessly integrates with the final MINRES iteration, enabling us to obtain the minimum norm solution with negligible additional computational costs.
-We study our lifting strategy in a diverse range of settings encompassing Hermitian and complex symmetric systems as well as those with semi-definite preconditioners.
-We also provide numerical experiments to support our analysis and showcase the effects of our lifting strategy. }
+{The celebrated minimum residual method (MINRES), proposed in the seminal paper of Paige and Saunders \cite{paige1975solution}, has seen great success and widespread use in solving Hermitian (and complex-symmetric) systems $ \AA \xx = \bb $.
+Unless the system is consistent, MINRES is not guaranteed to obtain the pseudo-inverse solution.
+We propose a novel and remarkably simple minimum-norm refinement (MN refinement) that seamlessly integrates with the final MINRES iteration, enabling us to obtain the minimum-norm solution with negligible additional computational cost.
+We extend our MN refinement to complex-symmetric systems, building on S.-C. Choi's extension of MINRES for solving these systems.
+Given the flexibility of MINRES to accommodate singular preconditioners, we further investigate the MN refinement in preconditioned settings that involve singular preconditioners.
+We also provide numerical experiments to support our analysis and showcase the effects of our MN refinement. }